hubertmassoni/hubertmassoni.github.io/_pages/about.md

 Welcome to my academic website!

 I am a 3rd year PhD student in Economics at the University of Bologna, under the supervision of Profs.
-[Emanuele Campiglio](https://sites.google.com/site/ecampiglio/) and [Bruno Conte](https://brunoconteleite.github.io/).
+[Emanuele Campiglio](https://sites.google.com/site/ecampiglio/) and [Bruno Conte](https://brunoconteleite.github.io/), and an active member of the [ERC-SMOOTH](https://site.unibo.it/smooth/en) project.

 My research is about Trade, Climate Change, and Production Networks.

+Currently visiting the CREI in Barcelona (hosted by Prof. [Dávid Nagy](https://sites.google.com/site/davidknagy/)).

 <br>

-Contacts:
+Contact
 - email: hubert.massoni2@unibo.it
 - twitter (X): [@HubertMassoni](https://twitter.com/HubertMassoni)